StableNarwhal/Lemmy-Userdata-Migration/README.md

 # Lemmy Instance Mover

-This little web application allows you to transfer your user data from one Lemmy instance to another.
+This web application exports your user data (community follows, blocklists, profile settings) and (optionally) imports them to the target account.

-**What this actually does:**
+**How this works:**

 1. Input your instances, usernames and passwords.